JxAmani/Photography-website/README.md

 ## Setup/Installation Requirements

-* Clone the repository
+* Clone the repository: `git clone https://github.com/JxAmani/Photography-website.git`
+* Navigate to the project directory: `cd Photography-website`
 * Install dependencies with `npm install`
 * Start the development server with `npm run dev`
 * Ensure a modern browser is available
 * Deploy to platforms like **Netlify** or **Vercel** for performance optimization

 > _Note: This app does not require a database.
 All content is statically served._